Sexual Harassment Prevention Training For 2021

 The below training is being provided based on the requirements of New York State for Sexual Harassment Prevention Training.
 All employees should watch training parts 1 & 2 (this includes volunteers).
 All supervisors – anyone that oversees volunteers or staff, all directors, and all trustees – should take the additional training for supervisors.
 When you have completed all necessary parts of the training you can contact the director of the library you represent.
 They will tell you how to get your certificate.
+FLLS does not give you your training certificates unless you are a staff member or trustee for the System itself.
 If you have any questions at all about the training, there is a contact form at the bottom of this page you can fill out and we will respond to you with an answer as soon as possible.

 New Policies and Updates

 Several government agencies have provided resources to help workers and employers navigate workplace issues related to COVID-19.